Bayesian Active Learning for Bayesian Model Updating: the Art of Acquisition Functions and Beyond: Introduction

 \section{Introduction}

 \begin{spacing}{1.5} Many ill-conditioned inverse problems in computational science and engineering, such as the calibration of multi-physical simulation models \cite{kennedy2001bayesian, bi2023stochastic}, the identification of structural damages \cite{huang2019state, zeng2025data}, the uncertainty quantification of computational and AI models \cite{yin2022practical, psaros2023uncertainty}, and the identification of contamination sources \cite{jerez2021contaminant}, can be uniformly and elegantly treated using a Bayesian framework, giving rise to the Bayesian model inference problems with diverse features and challenges \cite{bingham2024inverse}.
-Estimation of posteriors and the associated model evidences, with desired accuracy and acceptable computational cost, is the primary focus of these inference problems.
-It has been repeatedly shown that, resulted the ill-posedness of these inverse problems, the (unknown) nonlinear physical constraints on parameters, the complex behavior of the model functions, the varying quality of available measurement data, the posteriors may exhibit tricky features such as multi-modalities, nonlinear dependencies, and high sharpness, even for the simple linear dynamic systems (see e.g., Ref. \cite{bryutkin2025canonical}).
+Estimation of posteriors and the associated model evidences, with desired accuracy and acceptable computational cost, is the primary focus of these updating problems, as posteriors are used for informing the subjective probability distribution of possible values of model parameters (or damage states), and, in case multiple models are available, the model evidences can be used for model selection and model averaging \cite{friel2012estimating}.
+It has been repeatedly shown that, resulted the ill-posedness of these inverse problems, the (unknown) nonlinear physical constraints on parameters, the complex behavior of the model functions, and the varying quality of available measurement data, the posteriors may exhibit tricky features such as multi-modalities, nonlinear dependencies, and high sharpness, even for the simple linear dynamic systems (see e.g., Ref. \cite{bryutkin2025canonical}).
 These complexities have rendered most of the state-of-the-art developments for estimating posteriors and model evidences either inapplicable or unable to meet the requirements in terms of numerical efficiency and accuracy.